-You have many reflexes that you were born with.
-These are innate or inborn reflexes, but we also develop reflexes throughout our lives.
-These are acquired reflexes.
-In fact, we begin to develop these reflexes the day we are born.[i]
+Humans are born with many reflexes.
+These are known as innate or inborn reflexes.
+Acquired reflexes evolve throughout life.
+However, the development of acquired reflexes actually begins at birth.[i]
 This process is called classical conditioning, or Pavlovian conditioning.
-As you may know, Ivan Pavlov was doing research on digestion and salivation using dogs in 1901, and he discovered that dogs were producing saliva before they ever got meat.
-So he designed an experiment to see if he could cause the dogs to produce saliva when he rang a bell.[ii]
+Ivan Pavlov conducted early research on digestion and salivation using dogs in 1901, and discovered that dogs produced saliva before they ever got meat.
+He then designed an experiment to see if he could cause the dogs to produce saliva when he rang a bell.[ii]

-He gave them the meat, and they would produce saliva.
-At the same time, he rang a bell.
-Then he repeated the pattern of bell-meat-saliva, bell-meat-saliva.
+In the experiment, the dogs received meat, which caused salivation, while a bell was rung at the same time.
+He repeated the pattern of bell-meat-saliva, bell-meat-saliva.
 Then, bell-no-meat, and they still produced the saliva.
-What happened was there was a pairing of the bell and producing saliva because of the meat, so that after repeated pairings, the lizard brain learned that after the bell, its job was to produce saliva – and it did!
+What happened was there was a pairing of the bell and producing saliva because of the meat.
+After repeated pairings, the lizard brain learned that after the bell, its job was to produce saliva – and it did!
 The stimulus (the bell) and the response (producing saliva) locked together because the lizard brain observed what was happening over and over, so it decided to automatically fire off the reflex because of the stimulus.
 For years scientists thought it was the association of the bell and the meat that caused the reflex to develop, but recent research has shown that it was the association of the bell and salivation.[iii]

 [i] Goubet, Strasbauch, & Chesney, 2007; Rattaz, Goubet, & Bullinger, 2005